Need a hand? Get expert support on your cover from a real human

 Any complaint, whether made in writing or verbally, is immediately referred to our Complaints Officer, who is responsible for ensuring we thoroughly investigate any complaints.
 We also record any complaint we receive.

 How to Complain

-If you should have any complaint about a general insurance related matter or about our service generally, please make your complaint to Rob Rees by ringing: 01483 521 650 or E-mail; firstname.lastname@example.org Alternatively you can write to him at Trade Direct Insurance Services Ltd. Trade Direct House, Ockford Road, Godalming, Surrey.
+If you should have any complaint about a general insurance related matter or about our service generally, please make your complaint to Imogen Coggan by ringing: 0208 225 1052 or email firstname.lastname@example.org.
+Alternatively you can write to her at Trade Direct Insurance Services Ltd, Trade Direct House, Ockford Road, Godalming, Surrey.
 GU7 1RH.

 As soon as a complaint is received: